carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 {: .output}

 Now we can push those changes to our forked version of the repo.
-Since we don't have permissions to the upstream repo or we want to suggest these changed be reviewed, if we do have permissions, we won't push directly to the upstream repo.
+In some cases we may not have permission to push directly to the upstream repo or we might like our changes to be reviewed regardless of permissions, so we won't push directly to the upstream repository.
-Remember we need to push the name of our new branch.
+Instead we will push the name of our new branch to the remote linked to our fork, `origin`.

 ~~~
 $ git push origin addFrance